Do more of what works and less of what doesn't

 The South Africa's rand gained to 17.10/dlr after a further easing of the country's coronavirus lockdown and three days of planned power cuts suspended by ailing state utility Eskom.

-The dollar-rupee stay stagnant at 40.20(selling) on the local market.
+The pair stayed put at 40.20(selling) on the domestic market.